tjonker97/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-A script that prints a number with two decimal places, followed by a new line A script that converts a number from base 10 to base 16 A script that encodes and decodes text using the rot13 encryption
+A script that prints a number with two decimal places, followed by a new line A script that converts a number from base 10 to base 16 A script that encodes and decodes text using the rot13 encryption A script that prints every other line from the input, starting with the first line